 It is a quaint mixture of modern appliances and fittings, with a touch of original features and country love.

 There is WiFi but in the hut but it’s not the strongest.
-I stayed there are a bit of a digital detox, so it was perfect to check my email and do some light work, but you’ll need to sit outside the cellar door to get strong and stable WiFi.
+I stayed there for a bit of a digital detox, so it was perfect to check my email and do some light work, but you’ll need to sit outside the cellar door to get strong and stable WiFi.

 Alex and Elizabeth are great hosts.
 Soft freshly baked bread was waiting in the kitchen, with eggs, milk, yogurt, strawberries and other breakfast supplies waiting in the fridge ready for a fry-up.
 If you ask, they’ll even include a bottle of their Estate made wine in; which of course I wanted to try!

-After heading out for sunset at Mount Macedon and then driving 25km for the best cheeseburger in the Macedon Ranges (Hat tip to Kyeton’s Major Tom’s for your delicious burgers, lovely staff and super cool vibes); I finally made my way back to Hesket Estate for the night.
+After heading out for sunset at Mount Macedon and then driving 25km for the best cheeseburger in the Macedon Ranges (Hat tip to Kyneton’s Major Tom’s for your delicious burgers, lovely staff and super cool vibes); I finally made my way back to Hesket Estate for the night.

 As I drove up the driveway, I happened to notice a furry critter scuttling across the driveway and hiding under the wine tasting house.